michaelcaterisano/BeatPeggiator-dev/README.md

 #### Installation:

 Open Logic Pro and create a new track.
 Add the Scripter plugin to the track.
 Open Scripter, and click the "Open Script in Editor" button.
-Delete the code, then paste in the code from the file `DrumEggiator.js`.
+Delete the code, then paste in the code from the file `DrumEggiator.js`, then hit `Run Script`.
+Don't forget to hit `Run Script`!
+Otherwise the code will not run.
 Close the editor and choose "Save as" from the Scripter dropdown menu.

 #### Description: